Cray-HPE/docs-csm/operations/utility_storage/Ceph_Service_Check_Script_Usage.md

         ceph-service-status.sh -s <service name> # will find the where the service is running and report its status
 ```

 > **Important:** By default, the output of this command will not be verbose.
-This is to accommodate goss testing.
-For manual runs, please use the `-v true` flag.
+This is to accommodate Goss testing.
+> For manual runs, use the `-v true` flag.

-**Troubleshooting** If the message `parse error: Invalid numeric literal at line 1, column 5` is displayed, it is indicating that the cached SSH keys in known_hosts are no longer valid.
-The simple fix is `> ~/.ssh/known_hosts` and re-run the script.
+**Troubleshooting** If the message `parse error: Invalid numeric literal at line 1, column 5` is displayed, it is
+indicating that the cached SSH keys in the `known_hosts` file are no longer valid.
+The simple fix is
+to clear the file using `> ~/.ssh/known_hosts` and then re-run the script.
 It will update the keys.

 ## Examples

-### Simple Ceph Health Check
+### Simple Ceph health check

 ```bash
 /opt/cray/tests/install/ncn/scripts/ceph-service-status.sh -v true